noraeisner/LATTE/README.md

 **--tic** You can skip the box to enter the tic ID by entering it in the command line with e.g. --tic=55525572.

 **--sector** You can skip entering the sectors by entering them in the command line with e.g. --sector=2,5.
 You will need to know in what sectors this target was observed (option in the GUI)

+### Perform automated tests

+The code has been tested using the python unittest module.
+There are a number of tests including testing the connections to the servers where data is downloaded as well as tests that process pre-downloaded data in order to ensure that the outputs are as expected.
+All of the tests can be run using the command:

+	python3 -m unittest

+### Contributing

+If you believe that you have found any bugs in the code or if you need help or have any questions or suggestions, please feel free to file a new Github issue.
+You can also raise an issue or a pull request which fixes the issue.
+Please see CONTRIBUTING.md for more details.

+### Future Work

+The next release will allow for the option to model the transit-like events using the open source package *Pyaneti* [@pyaneti] which uses a Bayesian approach with an MCMC sampling to determine the parameters of the best-fit.

+### License

+LATTE can be used under GNU LESSER GENERAL PUBLIC LICENSE V3 License.

+### Acknowledgements

+We thank all of the Planet Hunters *TESS* volunteers whose dedication to the project encouraged me to write this analysis tool.
+We am also extremely grateful to all of the support provided by the Zooniverse team and the Oxford exoplanet group.